sarahmcalear/travel_destination/README.md

 ## For Copying:

-#### Gems/APIs used:
+#### Gems/APIs/Frameworks used:

 * bcrypt gem - for authentication of users
 * geocoder gem - for geolocation of places
 * uri gem - to build query params
 * httparty gem - to create connections to APIs
-* google place api -
+* google place api - to add in information about restaurants and other places to visit in a specific area [click here to see the Google Place API](https://developers.google.com/places/documentation/)
-* Wolfram Alpha API -
+* Wolfram Alpha API - eventually to retrieve additional information about the location entered [click here to see the Wolfram Alpha API documentation](http://products.wolframalpha.com/api/)
-* Panoramio API -
+* Panoramio API - to get pictures of the area [click here to see the Panoramio API](http://www.panoramio.com/api/widget/api.html)

-== README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Materialize - to style the page [click here to view](http://materializecss.com/)
+* Sweet Alert - for pretty pop ups [click here to view](http://tristanedwards.me/sweetalert)

-* How to run the test suite
+## Instructions to run the App

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+Clone the Repo and cd into it

+  $ git clone git@github.com:sarahmcalear/travel_destination.git
+  $ cd travel_destination

+  To run this App, a Google Place API key is required.

+  Now install the required Gems, rake db:setup, and start up your app in Terminal.

+  $ bundle install
+  $ rake db:setup
+  $ rails s puma